Thermal Ionization for Short-Range Potentials: Estimates on the Scattering Functions

 \end{lemma} \begin{proof} For all $k \in \IR^3$, $j=1, \ldots, n$,

 The first term clearly vanishes.
-Now we can repeat this procedure $n$ times. \end{proof} We proceed by computing the derivatives and the effect of a multiple application of the dilation operator in $k$ on the Born series terms.
+Now we can repeat this procedure $n$ times. \end{proof} We proceed by computing the derivatives as well as the effect of multiple applications of the dilation operator in the variable $k$ acting on the terms of the Born series.
 The idea is that the application of $k \nabla_k$ or $\nabla_k$ on terms of the form

-yields again a linear combination of such terms multiplied with polynomials in $x$ and $k$ (\autoref{th:k nabla lemma} and \autoref{th:k nabla lemma 2}).
-In particular, remember the Born series terms can be written in the form \eqref{eq:T V1 Vp}.
+yields again a linear combination of such terms multiplied with polynomials in $x$ and $k$ (see \autoref{th:k nabla lemma} and \autoref{th:k nabla lemma 2}).
+We want to remember that the Born series terms can be written in the form \eqref{eq:T V1 Vp}.
 This procedure can be repeated multiple times and the resulting expressions can then be estimated with the stationary phase argument. \begin{lemma} Assume $V_1,\ldots, V_p \in \Cci(\IR^3)$.
 Then we can write for all $k \in \IR^3$,

 as a sum of

 where $\hat {\mathsf x}$ denotes the multiplication in $x$, and terms of the form